 What happens if I am unable to complete my studies in France?
 A strong motivation, a mature personal project and a commitment to complete a study programme are part of the criteria to select the laureates.
 The scholarship can be ended anytime if the laureate is not fulfilling her/his study requirements.

 Is there any set quota on number of scholarships granted?
 No, there is no specific quota.
-In the frame of the 2020 programme, around 17 new scholarships have been granted.
-The total number of scholarships for the current academic year is 39.
+In the frame of the 2022 programme, 23 new scholarships have been granted.
+The total number of scholarships for the current academic year is 40.

 Is there any set distribution of scholarships by field of studies?
 No, only the best applications are selected regardless of the field of study.
 All fields of study are encouraged.
 Every application and project will be considered.